atlanticwave-sdx/sdx-oxp-integrator/README.md

 # Enable all Interfaces

-## Get all Interfaces enable on Ampath OXPO
+## Enable all Interfaces on Ampath OXPO

 - **URL:** `ampath.net`
 - **Command:** `/oxp/interface/enable/all`